mbabynames search ✿

 Harry Cruz

-Harry ("noble and strong") and Cruz ("cross").
+Harry ("ruler of the home") and Cruz ("cross").
 Two distinct meanings that create a name with range.
 Cruz (1 syllable) provides a firm close after the longer Harry.

 Harry Tate

-Harry ("noble and strong") with Tate ("cheerful").
+Harry ("ruler of the home") with Tate ("cheerful").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Tate (1 syllable) provides a firm close after the longer Harry.

 Flowing and rhythmic